I’ve mentioned my mom several times so far, but I’ve really never written much about her and what she was really like.

 What I did know was that my father was a Magician, and I was being trained to follow in his magic, and that my mom was a Traveler, and that the traditions of the Tribe were being passed on to my younger sister Poppy.

-Thus, a great deal about what I gleaned about my mother’s traditions came—not from direct experience—but from things that Poppy passed along to me.
+Thus, a great deal about what I gleaned about my mother’s traditions came—at the time—not from direct experience, but from things that Poppy passed along to me.

 Her selective revelations left a great deal unsaid.

 Take the clockwork creatures that inhabited the Gypsy Groves.
 For years, I thought they were exactly what they appeared to be—elaborately enameled forms enlivened by magical gems.

 They could cast the illusion of life on entities made of gears and grease.

 My mother excelled at this sly craft—as did my sister.

 I can’t recount the hours I spent entranced at the antics of the enameled birds that my sister created as they flitted amongst the thorny shrubs surrounding my mom’s tea shop.
 Or, how many times I caught sight as one of her bejeweled beasts gave chase to any real animal that dared to cross its path.

 Sometimes, as I was glancing away, I could swear I saw a flickering flame where the creature’s heart would be.
 At other times, it seemed as if the creature itself were cloaked in a ghostly light.

 These sightings never lasted long.